MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ScanPurgeItemsAfterDelay

 Specifies the number of days to keep items in the scan history folder.
 After this time, Windows Defender removes the items.

-If you specify a value of zero, Windows Defender does not remove items.
-If you do not specify a value, Windows Defender removes items from the scan history folder after the default length of time, which is 15 days.
+A valid value is an integer from 0 to
+4294967295.
+The default value is 15 days.
+The value 0 means Windows Defender doesn't remove items from the scan history folder.

 ```yaml
 Type: UInt32